9 Tricks to Stretch the Time Between Your Hair Color Appointments

 Don’t stray too far from your natural hue

 The closer you are to your true shade, the less color maintenance your hair will require.
 If you naturally have jet black strands and you bleach them Gwen Stefani platinum blonde, regrowth is going to be swift and glaring, meaning you’ll probably need your salon on speed dial.
-Unless you’re commited to upkeep, stick to a color within two shades of your natural base.
+Unless you’re committed to upkeep, stick to a color within two shades of your natural base.
 (Hairstylists reveal the worst things you can do to your hair.)

 Change your part